kohkimakimoto/essh/README.md

 * Automatically generates `~/.ssh/config` from `~/.ssh/zssh.lua`.
 You can write SSH configuration in Lua programming language.
 * Supports zsh completion.
 * Provides some hook functions.
-* You can define macros to execute command via SSH.

 ![zssh.gif](zssh.gif)